datapane/datapane/public-docs/docs/tutorials/styling/global-styling.md

-This section describes how to add custom colours and fonts to all the apps in your workspace.
+This section describes how to add custom colors and fonts to all the apps in your workspace.

 ## Styles

 Datapane allows you to define a global style block which will apply to all of your apps.
-In this block you can \(re\)define the default font, background colour and more.
+In this block you can \(re\)define the default font, background color and more.

 ![Example of a styled app](../../img/tutorials/styling-whitelabelling-1.png)